Glass: Tableware

 Glass is an essential component of tableware and is typically used for water, beer and wine drinking glasses.
 Wine glasses are typically stemware, i.e. goblets formed from a bowl, stem, and foot.
-Crystal or Lead crystal glass may be cut and polished to produce decorative drinking glasses with gleaming facets.
+Lead crystal glass may be cut and polished to produce decorative drinking glasses with gleaming facets.
 Other uses of glass in tableware include decanters, jugs, plates, and bowls.

 Packaging

 The inert and impermeable nature of glass makes it a stable and widely used material for food and drink packaging as glass bottles and jars.
 Most container glass is soda–lime glass, produced by blowing and pressing techniques.
-Container glass has a lower magnesium oxide and sodium oxide content than flat glass, and a higher silica, calcium oxide, and aluminum oxide content.
+Container glass has a lower magnesium oxide and sodium oxide content than flat glass, and a higher silica, calcium oxide, and aluminium oxide content.
 Its higher content of water-insoluble oxides imparts slightly higher chemical durability against water, which is advantageous for storing beverages and food.
 Glass packaging is sustainable, readily recycled, reusable and refillable.

 For electronics applications, glass can be used as a substrate in the manufacture of integrated passive devices, thin-film bulk acoustic resonators, and as a hermetic sealing material in device packaging, including very thin solely glass based encapsulation of integrated circuits and other semiconductors in high manufacturing volumes.

 Laboratories

 Glass is an important material in scientific laboratories for the manufacture of experimental apparatus because it is relatively cheap, readily formed into required shapes for experiment, easy to keep clean, can withstand heat and cold treatment, is generally non-reactive with many reagents, and its transparency allows for the observation of chemical reactions and processes.
-Laboratory glassware applications include flasks, petri dishes, test tubes, pipettes, graduated cylinders, glass lined metallic containers for chemical processing, fractionation columns, glass pipes, Schlenk lines, gauges, and thermometers.
+Laboratory glassware applications include flasks, Petri dishes, test tubes, pipettes, graduated cylinders, glass-lined metallic containers for chemical processing, fractionation columns, glass pipes, Schlenk lines, gauges, and thermometers.
 Although most standard laboratory glassware has been mass-produced since the 1920s, scientists still employ skilled glassblowers to manufacture bespoke glass apparatus for their experimental requirements.

 Optics

-Glass is a ubiquitous material in optics by virtue of its ability to refract, reflect, and transmit light.
+Glass is a ubiquitous material in optics because of its ability to refract, reflect, and transmit light.
 These and other optical properties can be controlled by varying chemical compositions, thermal treatment, and manufacturing techniques.
-The many applications of glass in optics includes glasses for eyesight correction, imaging optics (e.g. lenses and mirrors in telescopes, microscopes, and cameras), fibre optics in telecommunications technology, and integrated optics.
+The many applications of glass in optics include glasses for eyesight correction, imaging optics (e.g. lenses and mirrors in telescopes, microscopes, and cameras), fibre optics in telecommunications technology, and integrated optics.
 Microlenses and gradient-index optics (where the refractive index is non-uniform) find application in e.g. reading optical discs, laser printers, photocopiers, and laser diodes.